maveius/liphte.py/README.rst

 LiphtePY is a fork of Python template engine called Breve that is designed to be clean and elegant with minimal syntax.
-LiphtePY was heavily inspired by rudykocur.
+LiphtePY was heavily inspired by rudykocur/breve.

 A short example::